 Manta rays share many characteristics with their ocean relatives like skates, other rays and sharks.

-They’re all part of a family called “elasmobranchs” and have skeletons made of cartilage instead of bone.
+They’re all part of a subclass called “elasmobranchs” and have skeletons made of cartilage instead of bone.
 That’s why they’re called “cartilaginous fish.”

 Among fish, mantas have the largest brain-to-body ratio.
 Their brain size is estimated to be as big as an adult fist, and they are fairly more advanced at problem-solving and communicating than your average fish.